 In a world where knowledge is the key to success, the process of studying remains a fascinating and crucial subject.
-Everyone has at some point embarked on learning a new language, whether it was for a German exam at school or an intensive French course leading up to an upcoming vacation.
+Everyone has embarked at some point on learning a new language, whether it was for a German exam at school or an intensive French course leading up to an upcoming vacation.
 Many individuals regularly question how the learning process can be optimized to attain the most efficient outcomes.

 In our research, we have discovered a learning method that appears to be as effective as using open-ended questions when studying.
 This method utilizes multiple-choice questions with distractors that are semantically and orthographically related to the correct answer.
 In this blog, we will discuss the findings of our research and highlight the potential of this learning method.
 The aim of our study was to find an effective online learning method for studying vocabulary in a second language.
 We were specifically interested in the possibilities and efficiency of multiple-choice questions as a learning tool, primarily due to the advantages they offer, such as time efficiency and reduced effort by eliminating the need for typing.

-The challenge of using multiple-choice questions
+The challenge of using multiple choice questions

 Generally, multiple-choice questions are not recommended as a learning tool b

 ecause they primarily rely on recognition rather than the actual retrieval of information.
-It is often suggested that mere recognition does not provide maximal learning potential.
+It is often suggested that mere recognition does not provide maximum learning potential.
 Actively retrieving stored information, also known as retrieval, is considered essential for effective learning.
 This is often achieved through open-ended questions, where the learner has to formulate the correct answer themselves.
-Nonetheless, we were curious whether multiple-choice questions could be developed in such a way that they would yield comparable learning outcomes to open-ended questions.
+Nevertheless, we were curious whether multiple-choice questions could be developed in such a way that they would yield comparable learning outcomes to open-ended questions.
 Previous studies suggested that the use of related distractors could increase the difficulty level of the learning process while improving learning outcomes.
 For instance, a study conducted by Little and Bjork (2015) demonstrated that learning with related distractors resulted in lower accuracy scores during the learning phase but higher accuracy scores on the final test.
 Along with the time efficiency and low required effort of the multiple-choice learning system, this highlights the advantages of implementing this learning method.

-Research method and results
+Research methods and results

 We conducted a study with 60 first-year psychology students who had to learn French vocabulary.
 The participants were divided into three different learning methods.
 In all three conditions, the participants learned the same words in two learning blocks, with only the learning method varying (see figure).
 In the first learning condition, the participants practiced with multiple-choice questions using unrelated distractors in both the first and second learning blocks.
 This method served as a baseline, where minimal learning progress was expected.
 In the second condition, the participants practiced with multiple-choice questions where the distractors were unrelated to the correct answer in the first learning block.
 In the second learning block of this condition, open-ended questions were used, requiring the participants to type the correct translation of the words.
 This method is typically considered the most effective for learning new material.
 In the third condition, the participants practiced with multiple-choice questions where the distractors in the first learning block were related in meaning, followed by a learning block with distractors related in word form.
 With this method, we attempted to achieve a similar outcome to studying with open-ended questions but using a multiple-choice format.
 Certain studies have shown that studying word form/spelling is more effective when the meaning of the word is clear.
 Oulette and Fraser (2009) support that children were better able to study word forms/spelling after the meaning of the vocabulary was clarified.
 Hence, we opted for a transition in distractors related in meaning to distractors related in word form.
 At the end of the learning period, each participant completed an open-ended test where Dutch words had to be translated into French.